zentala/game_player_nick_finder/docs/features/feature-proposals.md

 - `Message` model with `sender_character` and `receiver_character`
 - `thread_id` for grouping messages
 - Basic message sending and receiving

+**IMPORTANT**: The system needs to check for mutual POKE exchange before allowing full messages to be sent.

 #### Proposed Enhancements